Search over 5 Puggle dogs across Australia

 Other Considerations

-● Puggles can howl if they’re left alone for too long – a trait they inherit from their Beagle parent.
+- Puggles may howl when left alone for extended periods, a trait passed from their Beagle parent.

-● Some Puggles are known to be stubborn because of their high intelligence.
+- Some Puggles exhibit stubbornness due to their high intelligence.

 How can I take good care of my Puggle?